btzy/lieuzhenghong.com/root/the_lazy_mans_workout_that_also_maximises_your_gains.md

 The TL;DW is that:

-i) muscle damage is a *necessary byproduct* of muscle tension, and increased muscle damage causes greater muscle protein synthesis, but no *net* muscle growth; additionally, blood flow restriction training seems to be able to induce similar levels of muscle growth with little to no muscle damage.
+i) muscle damage is a *necessary byproduct* of muscle tension, but does not itself stimulate hypertrophy.
+Increased muscle damage causes greater muscle protein synthesis, but no *net* muscle growth; the increased muscle protein synthesis simply repairs the damaged muscles.
+Additionally, blood flow restriction training seems to be able to induce similar levels of muscle growth with little to no muscle damage.

 ii) training to failure causes metabolic stress to rise exponentially but we